 When comparing 1more Triple Driver vs Brainwavz M2, the Slant community recommends 1more Triple Driver for most people.
-In the question“What are the best in-ear headphones for music listening under $100? ” 1more Triple Driver is ranked 1st while Brainwavz M2 is ranked 3rd.
+In the question“What are the best earbuds that are durable enough to be thrown in bags/pockets but still sound great and are under $100?”
+1more Triple Driver is ranked 1st while Brainwavz M2 is ranked 2nd.
 The most important reason people chose 1more Triple Driver is:

 There are two balanced armature drivers which handle the production of high frequencies, resulting in highs that are really detailed and have a lot of sparkle and detail to them.
 The 2 BA drivers are complemented by a dynamic driver (hence the triple driver designation) which handles the mids and the lower frequencies.
 Mids are smooth and clear while the bass is powerful yet at the same time is well controlled.